 Sports fans know Joe Namath as the Hall of Fame NFL quarterback with the rocket arm who led the New York Jets to victory in the 1969 Super Bowl.
 Others remember Broadway Joe, the flamboyant, charismatic playboy who was professional sports’ premier rock star.
-But you may not be aware of Joe Namath’s current passion, which is helping people with neurological deficits caused by traumatic brain injury (TBI).
+But you may not be aware of Joe Namath’s latest passion, which is helping people with neurological deficits caused by TBI.
 Joe’s interest is personal.
 He had at least five concussions during his football career, and his own memory concerns plus increasing awareness of the consequences of repetitive TBI in the NFL—highlighted by the 2012 suicide of former linebacker Junior Seau—prompted him to get checked out.

 A golfing buddy referred Namath to a clinic in Jupiter, FL, that was using SPECT scans, which measure blood flow and metabolic activity in the brain, to look for signs of TBI.
 Sure enough, Joe’s tests revealed damage on his left “blind side,” where right-handed quarterbacks are most often hit.
 This clinic, however, did something few other clinics do.
-It offered a treatment: hyperbaric oxygen therapy (HBOT).
+It offered hyperbaric oxygen.
 Conventional doctors maintain there’s no treatment for TBI beyond acute care, prescription drugs (antidepressants, painkillers, anticonvulsants, etc.), and rehab, but that’s just not true.
-HBOT actually gives damaged neurons a chance to heal, making it our best hope for improving chronic neurological symptoms.
+Hyperbaric oxygen actually gives damaged neurons a chance to heal, making it our best hope for improving chronic neurological symptoms.